dhellmann/pymotw/PyMOTW/tabnanny/index.rst

 :Python Version: 2.1.3 and later

 Consistent use of indentation is important in a langauge like Python, where white-space is significant.
-The tabnanny module provides a scanner to report on "ambiguous" use of indentation.
+The :mod:`tabnanny` module provides a scanner to report on "ambiguous" use of indentation.

 Running from the Command Line
 =============================

-The simplest way to use tabnanny is to run it from the command line, passing the names of files to check.
+The simplest way to use :mod:`tabnanny` is to run it from the command line, passing the names of files to check.
 If you pass directory names, the directories are scanned recursively to find `.py` files to check.

 When I ran tabnanny across the PyMOTW source code, I found one old module with tabs instead of spaces::